Cotton Futures and Cotton Options

 US paper currency is made up of 75% cotton and 25%

-of cotton in each pound of dollar bills.
+linen.
 Most people erroneously believe that

 the currency is made up of paper from tree fibers.